 Accommodations in Nepal Tea House

 Across popular trekking trails, tea houses are very comfortable, charming, and managed by locals.
 Generally, tea houses are well-furnished and offer twin sharing rooms.
-It includes two beds, pillows, blanket and clean bed sheets.
+It includes two beds, pillows, a blanket, and clean bedsheets.

 You will find plenty of clean and friendly lodges along the trekking trails.
-Thus, if you are tea house trekking, you do not need to carry many items for accommodation.
+Thus, if you are doing Nepal tea house trekking, you do not need to carry many items for the accommodation.

 Toilets and Showers

 In popular trekking regions, the tea houses at lower altitudes have western services.
 They include hot showers and western-style toilets.

 But as you move towards higher altitude, toilet and shower facilities become more basic.
 You will hardly find any western toilets.
 In some places, you may have to share the common toilets too.